 Requirements: Samples of your creative works and a comprehensive plan on how you'll use the grant money.

 This award aims to propel women business owners worldwide to their entrepreneurial success.
 Twenty-one finalists are chosen from the pool of applicants and receive business mentoring and media visibility.
 From the 21, seven are awarded $100,000.
 Cartier provides them with an expert for one-on-one mentoring.
 The remaining 14 winners get $30,000 in prize money.

-Requirements: Early-stage, for-profit business.
+Requirements: This grant is intended for early-stage, for-profit businesses.
 Must participate in the January to April Cartier program.

-This program is not technically only for women business owners, but encourages women to apply by its policy of fairly awarding grants to both men and women.
+This program is not technically only for women business owners but it encourages women to apply by its policy of fairly awarding grants to both men and women.
 There are a total of 10 winners every year.
-The $25,000 grand prize is awarded to one winner, and a $15,000 silver prize to another.
-The eight remaining winners get $7,500 each.
-All winners also receive FedEx printing and business services.
+They are sector and geography agnostic.
+Their 68 portfolio companies include: 55 are technology startups, 9 consumer packaged goods companies.
+1/3 are B2B, 1/3 are B2C, 1/3 are both.
+70% are NYC-based (this reflects their deal flow rather than a specific preference).

 Requirements: Your business must have more than six months of customer data.
 Most of the companies that the 37 Angels fund have between $50k-500k in revenue.

 Fundid is on a mission to get women-owned businesses the funding they need to grow so that we can all close the business wealth gap.
 While 42% of businesses in the US are owned by women, they only account for 4% of revenue generated by private businesses.
 We spend our time at Fundid thinking about what the world would look like if women also generated 42% of revenue and how to get them the capital they need to make that happen.
 Fundid is creating new ways to get small businesses the capital they need to grow and is built from the feedback of women entrepreneurs.